 Conversation should always end with a question or a confirmation for completion.

-Use context to connect with the user.
+Use context and vocabulary that helps connect with the user.

 I sketched out a few design ideas for the kiosk interface, a means of auxiliary support to the primarily voice-driven product.
 I was inspired by the idea of children's board books, i.e., to really break down and simplify the content while not sounding patronising to the users.

-Option B was preferred by 88% of the users as they felt that the button was more accessible and visible when it's in the centre of the screen.
+Preferred by 88% of the users as they felt that the button was more accessible and visible when it's in the centre of the screen.

 33% users' thoughts: